-The park is characterized by wetlands, lush forests, mangroves, oak trees, walnut trees, red cedar, African oak, coconut trees, grasslands and so much more giving the park spectacular views.
+The park is characterized by wetlands, lush forests, mangroves, oak trees, walnut trees, red cedar, African oak, coconut trees, grasslands, and much more, giving the park spectacular views.
 Below are some of the activities tourists can engage in while in the park.

-Boat cruises at mangrove national park can be taken at the Congo River basin, you will be able to spot hippos, crocodiles, manatees and various water birds.
+Boat cruises at Mangroves National Park can be taken on the Congo River basin, where you will be able to spot hippos, crocodiles, manatees, and various water birds.
 The views of flora and fauna are extraordinary.

-Fishing is also one of the tourist activities tourists can enjoy when visiting mangroves national park, the Congo river basin is home to various fish species you can encounter, however, tourists must come with their own fishing gears to engage in this activity.
+Fishing is also one of the tourist activities tourists can enjoy when visiting Mangroves National Park.
+The Congo River basin is home to various fish species you can encounter; however, tourists must come with their own fishing gear to engage in this activity.

-Mangroves national park is not only home to mangroves but various wildlife such as; southern reedbucks, bushbucks, crocodiles, snakes, hippos, manatee, bush pigs, monkeys and so much more.
+Mangroves National Park is not only home to mangroves but various wildlife such as southern reedbucks, bushbucks, crocodiles, snakes, hippos, manatee, bush pigs, monkeys, and much more.

 Best time to visit

-Mangroves national park can be visited all year round, the wet and dry season provide different experiences.
-If you would love to swim and sunbath in the ocean then the best time to visit is in the drier months of June to August.
+Mangroves National Park can be visited all year round, and the wet and dry seasons provide different experiences.
+If you would love to swim and sunbathe in the ocean, then the best time to visit is in the drier months of June to August.
 You will be advised to carry strong mosquito repellents if you’re visiting in the wet season because there are a lot of mosquitoes in the area.

-There is no accommodation yet at Mangroves national park, tourists can carry their own camping gear or sleep in hotels at Muada town.
-The town hotels range from Budget, mid-range and luxurious.
+There is no accommodation yet at Mangroves National Park.
+Tourists can carry their own camping gear or sleep in hotels in Muada town.
+The town’s hotels range from budget, mid-range, and luxurious.

-Mangroves national can be accessed by road or air transport to Muada town then tourists can drive from Muada town to the park.
+Mangroves National Park can be accessed by road or air transport to Muada town.
+Then, tourists can drive from Muada town to the park.